 Your Pinterest Profile

 The preview box for your Pinterest Profile has green accents on it and shows two stats: the average daily impressions and the average daily viewers.
+I use this screen to see what pins are getting the most reach, but the most important tab on this page is the clicks tab.
+That will show you which of these viral pins are actually getting CLICKS and not repins.
 Before we dive into what that means, it’s important to know that the Pinterest profile box is anything you have pinned to your boards or group boards you’re part of.
 It’s other people’s pins AND your pins.
 I’ll get to why this is so important later.

 Average daily impressions